philipdaveby/reminders/README.md

 NODE_ENV
 GENERATE_SOURCEMAP

-The backend of this project is located in the repo reminders-server: https://github.com/philipdaveby/reminders-server.
+The backend of this project is located in the repo [reminders-server](https://github.com/philipdaveby/reminders-server).

 ###### Implemented user stories: